-lessons that democratic theory has to offer to corporate governance.
+When it comes to the corporate franchise, the theory of the firm provides a solid economic foundation for separating the interests of shareholders and employees from those of other corporate constituents.
+It is not, however, the only theoretical justification for that separation.
+In this part, we explore the lessons that democratic theory has to offer to corporate governance.
 In particular, we look at governance from the broad perspective of preference aggregation and develop a theory of democratic participation that allows us to determine whose preferences are best captured through voting rather than contract.
-We then apply that framework to corporate governance and find that it, too, counsels in favor of a mutual-control model.
+We then apply that framework to corporate governance and find that it, too, counsels in favor of shared governance between shareholders and employees.